HowTo: Raspberry Pi – Install speech output with eSpeak

 Convert German terms into Denglish terms

 Unfortunately, espeak does not automatically recognize whether it should pronounce words in German or English.
-In the sentence “Hello Nerdiys, I am a Raspberry Pi.”
-For example, “Pi” is pronounced in a very German way.
-Here you can use a trick: simply change “Pi” to “Pei” and the output sounds much better.
+For example, in the sentence "Hello Nerdiys, I am a Raspberry Pi." the "Pi" is pronounced very German.
+Here you can help yourself with a trick: Just change "Pi" to "Pei" and the output sounds much better.

 To output the English version you have to enter the following command.